Vegetarian Tuscan White Bean Soup

 - 4 cups fresh baby spinach, chop 2 cups of it

 - freshly ground black pepper and sea salt to taste

 - 1/4 cup Parmesan cheese, shredded (optional for garnish)

 - Het the olive oil in a large Dutch oven.

 - Add the onion, carrots and celery and sauté for about 5 minutes until softened.
 Add the garlic and sauté for another minute or two.

 - Stir in the oregano, thyme, parsley and fennel seeds

-- Add the beans, vegetable stock and water.
+- Add the beans, vegetable stock, water and bay leaves.
 Bring to a boil and stir in the tomato paste until it dissolves.